Lauriy/django-channels-angular-signals/README.md

+## An exploration into Angular 16 real-time WebSocket-based UI

-# Get the backend working
+### Get the backend working

 ```shell
 docker-compose up -d